-Manual. vCenter Server will suggest migration recommendations for virtual machines.
+Manual. vCenter Server suggests migration recommendations for virtual machines.

 Automated.
-Virtual machines will be migrated to healthy hosts and degraded hosts will be entered into quarantine or maintenance mode depending on the configured Proactive HA automation level.
+Virtual machines are migrated to healthy hosts and degraded hosts are entered into quarantine or maintenance mode depending on the configured Proactive HA automation level.

 Determine what happens to partially degraded hosts.

 Quarantine mode for all failures.
-Balances performance and availability, by avoiding the usage of partially degraded hosts as long as virtual machine performance is unaffected.
+Balances performance and availability, by avoiding the usage of partially degraded hosts provided that virtual machine performance is unaffected.

 Quarantine mode for moderate and Maintenance mode for severe failure (Mixed).
-Balances performance and availability, by avoiding the usage of moderately degraded hosts as long as virtual machine performance is unaffected.
-Ensures virtual machines do not run on severely failed hosts.
+Balances performance and availability, by avoiding the usage of moderately degraded hosts provided that virtual machine performance is unaffected.
+Ensures that virtual machines do not run on severely failed hosts.

 Maintenance mode for all failures.
-Ensures virtual machines do not run on partially failed hosts.
+Ensures that virtual machines do not run on partially failed hosts.

 Host.Config.Quarantine and Host.Config.Maintenance privileges are required to put hosts in Quarantine mode and Maintenance mode, respectively.

-Select the check boxes to enable Proactive HA providers for this cluster.
-Providers appear below when their corresponding vSphere Web Client plugin has been installed and the providers monitor every host in the cluster.
-Click on the edit link to view/edit the failure conditions supported by the provider.
+To enable Proactive HA providers for this cluster, select the check boxes.
+Providers appear when their corresponding vSphere Web Client plugin has been installed and the providers monitor every host in the cluster.
+To view or edit the failure conditions supported by the provider, click the edit link.

 - Click OK.